Mathematics (MTH)

 MTH 160S.
 Precalculus Algebra with Support (MOTR MATH 130).
 5 Credit Hours.

 Precalculus Algebra with Support is a college algebra course and one of the prerequisites on the STEM pathway leading to Calculus.
 It covers all of the content from MTH 160 in addition to some prerequisite topics.
-The following topics are covered: factoring; rational expressions; radicals; theory of equations; functions and graphs including parabolas, polynomials, rationals, exponentials, and logarithms; systems of equations and inequalities; and matrices.
+The following topics are covered: factoring; rational expressions; radicals; theory of equations; functions and graphs, including parabolas, polynomials, rationals, exponentials, and logarithms; and systems of equations and inequalities.
 Applications will be primarily from science and business.
-(Credit is allowed for only one of the following courses: MTH 160S, MTH 160, MTH 160A, MTH 160B, MTH 160C, or MTH 185.)
+(Credit is allowed for only one of the following courses: MTH 160S, MTH 160, MTH 160A, MTH 160B, MTH 160C, or MTH 185.
+Only 3 credits from this course will apply toward a degree.)

 Prerequisites: Satisfactory score on placement test and Reading Proficiency